 The story behind the story

-Now, I live back in Switzerland, near my beautiful hometown of Zurich, with my husband and our surviving twin daughter.
+Now, I live back in Switzerland, near my beautiful hometown of Zurich, with my partner and Ananda Mae, my surviving twin daughter.

 My experience with life and death

 Comments from readers of my articles and notes, which I wrote during my grieving phase, lead me to write my first book Grieving Parents: Surviving Loss as a Couple.
 This was really like a catalyst for all those that followed and a jolt into following my passion and intention of supporting the bereaved.
-My area of passion and speciality are relationship and grief.
+My area of passion and specialty is relationships and grief.

 What People Say